marvinsjsu/stacking-up/content/posts/zero-to-vercel.md

 ### Rendering Options

-Before I used Next.js, I had a chance to work on a Universal/Isomorphic App.
+Before I used Next.js, I had a chance to work on a Universal/Isomorphic App (forever grateful to Tyler Brown and Rachel Klausner).
 This is where I learned about Server-Side Rendering (SSR) and hydration - where the server renders the initial HTML content, sends it to the browser, then React inserts interactive components into the DOM for dynamic behavior.

 Here's a few of the benefits to this pattern or technique:
 - **SEO-friendly**: the problem with content that's rendered on the client (like in SPAs) is that it's not easy for search engine crawlers to index the content because crawlers would have to rely on JavaScript to be loaded and executed for content to be rendered, which can be time-consuming and resource-intensive - and if there are any errors or timeouts, then the content will be missed entirely